njonge-nathan/Android-Development/README.md

 - Bio application implementing a scroll view, linear  layout and dataBinding
 - True Citizen Quiz application implementing Model-View-Controller Architecture and dataBinding
 - Guess Name application implementing Activity Life Cycle - navigating from one activity to another
+- Parse API Data - Implemented the volley dependency to consume API(Used my singleton pattern to ensure a class has one instance)